hove-io/transit_model/src/documentation/ntfs_fare_v2_to_v1_specs.md

 "devise" | ticket_prices.txt | ticket_currency | fixed value `centime`, and only for a `EUR` value of `ticket_currency`

 #### fares.csv
-For each network associated to the `ticket_use`, a transition from anything to board on the network is firstly defined:
+For each network of each `ticket_use`, a transition from anything to board on this network is firstly defined:

 fares.csv field | Source file | Source field | Notes/Mapping rule
 --- | --- | --- | ---